opencontainers/runc/config.md

   * **`poststop`** (array, OPTIONAL) is an array of [post-stop hooks](#poststop).
     Entries in the array have the same schema as pre-start entries.

-Hooks allow one to run programs before/after various lifecycle events of the container.
+Hooks allow users to specify programs to run before or after various lifecycle events.
 Hooks MUST be called in the listed order.
-The [state](runtime.md#state) of the container is passed to the hooks over stdin, so the hooks could get the information they need to do their work.
+The [state](runtime.md#state) of the container MUST be passed to hooks over stdin so that they may do work appropriate to the current state of the container.

 ### Prestart

-The pre-start hooks are called after the container process is spawned, but before the user supplied command is executed.
+The pre-start hooks MUST be called after the container has been created, but before the user supplied command is executed.
-They are called after the container namespaces are created on Linux, so they provide an opportunity to customize the container.
-In Linux, for e.g., the network namespace could be configured in this hook.
+On Linux, for example, they are called after the container namespaces are created, so they provide an opportunity to customize the container (e.g. the network namespace could be specified in this hook).

-If a hook returns a non-zero exit code, then an error including the exit code and the stderr is returned to the caller and the container is torn down.
+If a hook returns a non-zero exit code, an error including the exit code and the stderr MUST be returned to the caller and the container MUST be destroyed.

 ### Poststart

-The post-start hooks are called after the user process is started.
+The post-start hooks MUST be called after the user process is started.
-For example this hook can notify user that real process is spawned.
+For example, this hook can notify the user that the container process is spawned.

-If a hook returns a non-zero exit code, then an error is logged and the remaining hooks are executed.
+If a hook returns a non-zero exit code, then an error MUST be logged and the remaining hooks are executed.

 ### Poststop

-The post-stop hooks are called after the container process is stopped.
+The post-stop hooks MUST be called after the container process is stopped.
-Cleanup or debugging could be performed in such a hook.
+Cleanup or debugging functions are examples of such a hook.
-If a hook returns a non-zero exit code, then an error is logged and the remaining hooks are executed.
+If a hook returns a non-zero exit code, then an error MUST be logged and the remaining hooks are executed.

 ### Example